Astro Flipper

 Created my own camera scrolling script that has a minimum and maximum X value, so it doesn't reveal anything before the beginning of the level, or after the end of it.

-Removed the double-jump and in-air-jump capabilities, and disabled the jump sprite effect.
+Removed the double-jump and in-air-jump capabilities, and disabled the jump air sprite effect.

 Killing enemies adds to the score.